alexa-js/alexa-app-server/README.md

   // In order to start the server from a working directory other than
   // where your server.js file, you need to provide Node the full path
   // to your server's root directory.
-The easiest way is to use __dirname.
-  // Default is '.'.
+  // Default is __dirname.
-  server_root: '.',
+  server_root: __dirname,

   // A directory containing static content to serve as the document root.
   // This directory is relative to the script using alexa-app-server, not